Online personality ‘Boopac Shakur,’ known for exposing alleged sexual predators, shot and killed in Michigan | KRDO

 “While we certainly understand his desire to hold child predators accountable, many times well intentioned individuals who engaged in this don’t know the standard of evidence required for convictions and often underestimate the potential for violence confronting a suspected predator,” Sheriff Michael Bouchard said.

-Detectives are expected to turn the case over to prosecutors for charges on Sunday or Monday, police said.
+Detectives were expected to turn the case over to prosecutors for charges by Monday, police said.

 In at least one case, Lee’s endeavors led to a former police officer facing charges, a police department spokesperson told CNN.